jreisinger/pocs/k8s/work-queue/README.md

-K8s-work-queue shows how to use Kubernetes jobs to process a work queue.
+Work-queue shows how to use Kubernetes jobs to process a work queue.

 ```
 producer ---> [ work queue ] ---> consumer